 Instead of learning Colemak on a standard keyboard and then learning Colemak with reassigned symbols on a columnar layout later, I decided to only learn Colemak on the Moonlander.
 I wanted to learn new muscle memory only on the keyboard I would be typing on for years to come.

 But I did bend that rule a little bit.
 I started learning Colemak-DH just before getting the Moonlander because I didn’t want to wait.
-For the first 17 days I decided not to train on any keys that were not on the center row.
-I didn’t want to learn these new key positions on an angled keyboard.
+For the first 17 days, I decided not to train on any keys that were not on the center row.
+I didn’t want to learn new key positions on an angled keyboard.

-This is a graph of my progress between December 22nd and January 10th.
+This is a graph of my progress between 2020, December 22, and 2021, March 22.
 A few key points have been marked on the graph.